boazbk/tcs/lec_07_other_models.md

 :::

-::: {.remark title="Obtaining multi-argument functions via "Currying"." #curryingrem}
+::: {.remark title="Obtaining multi-argument functions via Currying." #curryingrem}
 The expression $e$ can itself involve $\lambda$, and so for example the function

 $$